 If a student must be absent from school for any portion of a regular attendance day, parents or legal guardians must CALL THE SCHOOL OFFICE.
 A REASON FOR THE ABSENCE MUST BE STATED.
-Students who are absent may not participate in extracurricular activities on the day of their absence.
+Students who are absent may not participate in extra- curricular activities on the day of their absence.
+ALL absences excused and non-excused are included in non-attendance days.